cdk-patterns/serverless/the-xray-tracer/README.md

 Any URL you hit on that gateway will trigger this flow, it uses your URL as the message sent to SNS.

-This URL is inserted into DynamoDB with a counter of how many times it was hit, the SNS and the SQS consumer lambdas both log the message.
+This URL is inserted into DynamoDB with a counter of how many times it was hit, the SNS and the SQS consumer lambdas both log the message to CloudWatch.

 ## Deliberate Random Errors